 Respitality in Shetland

-Respitality (respite+hospitality) allows Shetland's hospitality and leisure sector to gift VAS a short break.
-This is then given to unpaid carers in Shetland to have an opportunity to recharge their batteries and take time for themselves.
+Respitality (respite+hospitality) allows Shetland's hospitality and leisure sector to gift a short break which is passes onto unpaid carers in Shetland to have an opportunity to recharge their batteries and take time for themselves.

 Respitality (respite + hospitality) is a new and effective way the hospitality and leisure sector can help their local communities by recognising and appreciating the contribution of unpaid carers.

 Respitality involves connecting local organisations that support unpaid carers with hospitality providers e.g. hotels, guest houses, restaurants, leisure clubs, beauty salons etc. The idea is that hotels, for example, become Respitality Partners by making a ‘gift’ of a short break.
 The breaks are made available during quieter periods, when it suits the business.
 This enables a carer, plus a companion, to have a break away from their caring responsibilities to recharge their batteries and have a little time for themselves.
 Respite is historically seen as an overnight stay, but it can be whatever the carer wants it to be, such as a trip to the cinema, a haircut, a concert – the possibilities are endless!

 Respitality originated in the US and is currently available in 14 different local authority areas across Scotland.
 The Scheme is funded through the Scottish Government and co-ordinated through Shared Care Scotland.
 During 2017 Respitality offered a break to 625 carers and 551 companions with an approximate value of £50,173.
 In Shetland, since November 2017, 41 carers have enjoyed a break through the Scheme all donated by local businesses, with an approximate value of £3,388.

 |The break will give carers something to look forward to and a chance to have time out for themselves.|

 |Regular, planned breaks be used as a preventative tool to prevent carers from reaching crisis.|